f-prime/flutter_app_name/README.md

 # Usage

-1. Set your dev dependencies and your app's name
+1. Set your dev dependencies and your app's name and id (aka bundleId or applicationId, previously: package name)

 ```
 dev_dependencies: